krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

 In the following, `$HOME` will refer to the directory where `codalab` and `codalab-cli` reside.

-Run the following setup script to set up the bundle service.
-It will ask you whether you want to set up MySQL and docker.
+Run the following setup script to install the necessary packages and set up the bundle service:

     cd $HOME/codalab-cli
     ./setup.sh